Images Genevieve Carbonatto, text Genevieve Carbonatto

 A focussed point of care ultrasound was performed.

 The following is a longitudinal view on ultrasound over the palpable, non tender left upper quadrant mass.
 The mass is bowel.
 There is no peristalsis.
 This patient has a colo colic intussusception.
 A hypoechoic oval structure is visible with a central hyperechoic region, reminiscent of a kidney.
 This is the pseudokidney sign.
-The fat containing mesentery is the hyperechoic centre as the mesentery gets telescoped along with the bowel.
+The fat containing mesentery is the hyperechoic centre as the mesentery is telescoped along with the bowel.
 The hypoechoic oedematous bowel surrounds the mesentery.

-It is worth noting that the pseudokidney sign is present in intussusception but not specific for intussusception.
+The pseudokidney sign is present in intussusception but not specific for intussusception.
 It is found in other bowel pathology such as lymphoma, carcinoma, inflammatory colitis such as Crohn’s disease, ulcerative colitis, infectious colitis.
 In these situations the hypo echoic area is the oedematous bowel with the apposed mucosal centre the hyperechoic stripe.

 This is another longitudinal section of the intussusception.
 This has been referred to as the hayfork sign.